 part of a school in which they are called partners.
 However, do they really want

-to partner with the school, the experts at education, or do they want to be known
+to partner with the school, the education experts, or do they want to be known

 as the parent who wants the teaching of the children to be their own way?
 They